Call Now:

 • 09/29/2023

 Imagine this unpleasant chain of events: You have been injured at work, are unable to do your job, and then receive a letter from your company informing you that your employment has been terminated.
 Talk about adding insult to injury.
-How will this affect your workers’ compensation claim?
+How will this affect your PA workers’ compensation claim?
 And is it legal for your employer to terminate you while you have a workers’ comp. claim?

 What Happens If I Am Receiving Workers’ Compensation Benefits And I Am Fired Or Laid Off From Work?

 Let’s first take a look at what happens if you are receiving workers’ comp. benefits and you are separated from employment – either terminated or laid off.
-Whether your benefits will continue depends on if you are working, and if so what level of work, as well as the circumstances surrounding your separation.
+Whether your workers’ compensation benefits will continue depends on if you are working, and if so what level of work, as well as the circumstances surrounding your separation.
 We’ll look at a few hypotheticals.

 What Happens When I Am Laid Off While Receiving Partial Disability Benefits